The georeferenced raster (Raster)#

 Note

-values and thus does not require target pixels.
-See
+For a boolean Raster, proximity() implicitly targets True values and thus does not require target pixels.

 # Compute proximity from mask for all values lower than 100